 Addressing Spinal Instability: Spinal Fusion

 Some patients may develop instability of the spine with surgery.
 This occurs when a lot of bone needs to be removed and/or when multiple levels are operated on in order to provide adequate decompression.
 As such, many surgeons prefer more limited lamina removal (laminotomy) and only partial facet removal (medial facetectomy).

 Others may already have instability from their disease, as in cases of spondylolisthesis.
 For all these patients, a spinal fusion is needed in addition to decompression.
 Spinal fusion involves grafting bone onto the spine and using instrumentation, such as screws and rods, to support the spine and provide stability.
 Your neurosurgeon can usually determine whether you will need a fusion prior to surgery so that you will be able to discuss this possibility beforehand.

-The Microendoscopic laminectomy (MEL) is an exciting new treatment option for patients who are candidates for the surgical treatment of lumbar spinal stenosis.
-MEL accomplishes the same goal as the classical laminectomy but it involves using a minimally invasive approach, a state-of-the-art surgical endoscope for visualization , and microsurgical decompressive techniques.
+The microendoscopic laminectomy (MEL) treatment option is for patients who are candidates for the surgical treatment of lumbar spinal stenosis.
+MEL accomplishes the same goal as the classical laminectomy but it involves using a minimally invasive approach, a surgical endoscope for visualization , and micro-surgical decompressive techniques.

-A thin needle is placed under fluoroscopic (x-ray) guidance down to the involved level on one side of the midline spine (Figure 6a).
+A thin needle is placed under fluoroscopic (real time x-ray) guidance down to the involved level on one side of the midline spine (Figure 6a).